nsnam/ns-3-dev-git/src/internet/doc/tcp.rst

    the interesting values inside the method.
 To get a list of available methods, please check the Doxygen documentation.

-We describe the writing of two test case, covering both situations: the sender's zero-window probing and the receiver "active" window update.
+We describe the writing of two test cases, covering both situations: the sender's zero-window probing and the receiver "active" window update.
 Our focus will be on dealing with the reported problems, which are: